What Are Dark Posts? Complete Guide to Dark Social Ads

 Key KPIs for Dark Posts

-• CPM (Cost per thousand impressions): Compare across segments
+• CPM (Cost per thousand impressions): Compare across segments to find efficient audiences

-• Frequency: Keep under 3 to avoid audience fatigue
+• Frequency: Monitor to avoid audience fatigue

 Testing Framework